cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 ![perspectives-lit](perspectives-lit.png)

 ^I acknowledge the fact that my analysis of  the literature on the impact of assessment beliefs and practices on learners was far too limited, a gap which will be addressed in my formal proposal.
 There is a robust body of literature in this area with a common framework being Biggs' (1993, 1999) 3P model of teaching and learning.
 I am not yet settled on the possible role of the 3P model of teaching and learning.
 I would argue that the 3P model provides a framework for integrating analyses about instructor approaches to assessment and the impact of assessment practice on learners.
-This is a question that would benefit from substantive conversation.
-I present the 3P model here as a component of my current thinking.